Nicholasdgiles/nicholasgiles.github.io/_posts/2021-2-18-workspace-booking.markdown

 #### Personas

-I recorded the interviews using otter.ai and use the transcriptions to map affinity notes.
-By clustering related insights, I could draw high level themes from the qualitative research data.
-The insights were used to create two personas.
-Due to the limited research pool, I focused on behavioral elements of personas, including goals and frustrations with the shared workspace reservation experience.
+I recorded the stakeholder interviews and transcribed them using otter.ai in order to further analyze the findings.
+Using Figma, I mapped out and clustered related affinity notes which allowed me to draw high-level themes from the qualitative data.
+The insights were then used to create two personas.
+Due to the limited quantity of stakeholders interviewed, I avoided including demographic data and instead focused on the behavioral characteristics of the personas; motivations and frustrations related to shared workspace reservation services.

 <img src="http://nicholasgiles.com/assets/images/workspace/persona1.svg" class="bigger-image" alt="Persona 1" />
 <img src="http://nicholasgiles.com/assets/images/workspace/persona2.svg" class="bigger-image" alt="Persona 2" />

 #### User Scenarios

 Pulling from the two personas that were created, I constructed two interaction scenarios that would be the starting point for determining core functionality for a minimum viable product.
-In the scenarios, I tried to cover a majority of the key features that would allow me to build out the site map next.
+In the scenarios, I tried to cover a majority of the key features that would be required to build out a site map.

 **Scenario 1: The Careful Planner**